Retatrutide: Big Trial Numbers, Bigger Unknowns

 Gray-Market — Buyer Beware

 "Retatrutide" sold today by research-peptide vendors is NOT the Lilly molecule from TRIUMPH.
-It's a compounded approximation with unverified purity and unverified dose.
+It's a compounded approximation with unverified purity and unverified dose — and doctors are reportedly prescribing it off-label anyway before FDA review, according to independent reporting.
 Lilly holds the patent; only Lilly has access to the actual investigational compound until FDA approval.

 The Investigators Behind the Data